paulfioravanti/paulfioravanti.github.io/_posts/2018-05-11-runtime-language-switching-in-elm.md

 }

 Great!
-Now let's get that translated message showing on the page by letting the content know what translations it is supposed to be displaying!
+Now let's get that translated message showing on the page by letting the content know what translations it is supposed to be displaying:

 **`src/Main.elm`**